ibm-cloud-docs/openshift/access_api_oauth_server.md

 - You have changed your security groups so that traffic between the cluster workers and master VPE gateway is blocked, **OR**
 - You have modified the `kube-<CLUSTER-ID>` security group, **OR**
 - You applied a different or custom security group to the cluster master's VPE gateway, **OR**
-- All of the following conditions are true.
+- All the following conditions are true.
     - Your cluster is a VPC cluster that has only private service endpoints.
     - Your cluster's OAuth access is the vpe-gateway type.
     - Your cluster uses Secure by Default cluster networking.